Oda Nobuhide

-Oda Nobuhide (織田 信秀) was a Japanese daimyō and magistrate of the Sengoku period known as "Tiger of Owari" and also the father of Oda Nobunaga the first "Great Unifier" of Japan.
+Oda Nobuhide (織田 信秀) was a Japanese daimyō and magistrate of the Sengoku period known as "Tiger of Owari" and also the father of Oda Nobunaga, the first "Great Unifier" of Japan.
 Nobuhide was a deputy shugo (Shugodai) of lower Owari Province and head of the Oda clan which controlled most of Owari.

 Biography

 Oda Nobuhide was born in 1510 in Owari Province, the eldest son of Oda Nobusada, the head of the Oda clan and a shugodai (deputy shugo) of the lower Owari area.
 Nobuhide became head of the Oda clan when Nobusada died in 1538, and became involved in open warfare as he was confronted to the north by Saitō Dōsan, the daimyō of Mino Province, and to the east by Imagawa Yoshimoto, the daimyō of Mikawa, Suruga, and Tōtōmi provinces.

+At certain year, Nobuhide invaded and besiege Ida castle in Mikawa.
+Sakai Tadatsugu and Naitō Nobunari were reportedly sallied out fighting Nobuhide's army to defend the castle.

 In 1540, Nobuhide attacked and took Anjō castle, which was held by the Matsudaira clan.
 He was assisted by Mizuno Tadamasa, his son, Oda Nobuhiro, was installed as the lord of the castle.

-In 1542 he defeated Imagawa Yoshimoto at First Battle of Azukizaka.
+In 1542, he defeated Imagawa Yoshimoto at First Battle of Azukizaka.
 Nobuhide managed to hold his own against his opponents, but was never able to fully unite Owari due to constant internal struggles within Oda clan, which prevented him from achieving a complete victory.

+In 1543, he donated 4000 kan (The currency of Japan at that time) to the Imperial Court in Kyoto for the repair expenses of the Imperial Palace, while Imagawa Yoshimoto's donation was 500 kan.
+With such financial resources, the Oda clan came to possess more power than the Shiba clan (Shugo of Owari).
+Nobuhide's economic policies were steadily passed down to his son and heir, Nobunaga.

 In 1547, Nobuhide was defeated at the Battle of Kanōguchi by Saitō Dōsan.

 In 1548, Imagawa defeated Nobuhide in the Second Battle of Azukizaka and continued to expand his territory until 1560.

 In 1549, Nobuhide made peace with Dōsan by arranging a political marriage between his eldest son, Oda Nobunaga, and Saitō Dōsan's daughter, Nōhime.
 Dōsan supported the marriage which allowed Nobuhide to focus on facing Yoshimoto.
 In one of his moments of glory, Nobuhide managed to capture Matsudaira Hirotada's son and heir, Matsudaira Motoyasu (later known as Tokugawa Ieyasu) as a hostage, to en route Yoshimoto and was thus able to gain some footholds into Mikawa.

-Death

 Nobuhide died unexpectedly in 1551, and his remains are interred in a little-known alley near Osu Kannon temple in Nagoya.